illinois-stat528/stat528sp25/README.md

 # News

-* Second part of lecture notes now posted.
+* Binary response regression notes now posted.

 * HW2 posted.
 It is due on February 14 at 11:59 PM Champaign time.